ISTA421INFO521/ML-final-project-Handwriting-Recognition/README.md

 ## Introduction

-Handwriting Recognition is an old ML problem that is still not completely solved because of its complexity.
+Bulletin : Handwriting Recognition is an old ML problem that is still not completely solved because of its complexity.
 Once properly set up, It can be used to digitize different types of documents like historical texts, patient prescriptions, bank records, etc. In our project, we will be focussing on how we can utilize this technique to help society.
 We decided to create an application that will help visually impaired people listen to handwritten notes.

 ## Dataset
 [IAM](https://fki.tic.heia-fr.ch/databases/download-the-iam-handwriting-database)